-The directors declare that:
+The directors of the company declare that:

-- 1. The financial statements and notes, as set out on pages 12 to 39, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and: - a. comply with Australian Accounting Standards Simplified Disclosures Requirements and the Australian Charities and Not-for-profits Commission Regulation 2013; and - b. give a true and fair view of the company's financial position as at 30 June 2022 and of its performance and cashflows for the year ended on that date. - 2.
-In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- 1. In the directors' opinion, the financial statements and notes thereto, as set out on pages 11 36, satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012, including: - (a) complying with Australian Accounting Standards Simplified Disclosures and the Australian Charities and Not-for-profits Commission Regulations 2022; and - (b) giving a true and fair view of the financial position as at 30 June 2023 and performance for the year ended on that date of the company. - 2.
+In the directors opinion, there are reasonable grounds to believe that the company is able to pay all of its debts, as and when they become due and payable.

-Signed in accordance with a resolution of directors, pursuant to subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulation 2013.
+Signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulation 2013.